mradionov/tleaf/README.md

 ### Examples

 Here you can find some examples of composing the templates.
-You can discover more use-cases by looking at [default templates](src/defaults/templates).
+You can discover more use-cases by looking at the [default templates](src/defaults/templates).

 1. Load module: